Haschmi/2016-10-26-queens-shell-novice/j05-hpc.md

 After ssh-ing to `sfnode0` and entering your password, you will be connected to the M9000 system (Solaris).
 You will usually want to use the SW system instead (Linux).
 To use the Linux cluster, `ssh` to the linux login node with `ssh swlogin1`.
 Note that all files are shared between both systems.

 One helpful tip is to always use `ssh -X` instead of simply `ssh`.
 The `-X` option enables X-forwarding.
-In plain English, this means that any pop-up windows you create on HPCVL are passed to your computer screen as well.
+In plain English, this means that any pop-up windows you create on the remote machine are passed to your computer screen as well.

 To close an `ssh` connection, simply type `exit`.

-## Transferring files to and from HPCVL using `sftp`
+## Transferring files to and from CAC using `sftp`

 So, say at the end of the day we've done some work on the cluster.
 Now we want to take our files off of the cluster.
 We are going to do this using `sftp` (Secure File Transfer Protocol). `sftp` is a lot like `ssh` (what we are currently connected to the cluster with), only with a smaller list of commands we can use for transferring files.